God, The Bible and Christianity

 believe in the rest of the schtick invented by the wolves among us...
 The new Self Esteem ideas, that Jesus was reborn in hell, that man is or ever will be a god, nor that every person and his brother is “anointed”.
 (See A Smorgasbord of Fictitious Doctrine)

-We DO NOT believe in the Emerging Church, which is, in many cases, is doing little but re-merging with Catholicism and adopting practices learned from Buddhism and Hinduism.
-Also See Brian McLaren...
-What Christianity has come to
+We DO NOT believe in the Emerging Church that, in many cases, is doing little but re-merging with Catholicism and adopting practices learned from Buddhism and Hinduism.

 We DO NOT

-believe in miserably sad books like Rick Warren’s Purpose Driven Life that is based on a plethora of questionable Bible versions that actually alter the meaning of the original Hebrew and Greek text.
-Additionally PDL presents a shallow incomplete gospel that cannot save, introduces readers to at least one well known New Age leader, and quotes Catholic Mystic Henri Nouwen whose ideas derived, at least in part, from other religions and the mysticism of the east.
-It also quotes Madame Guyon who very likely indulged in automatic writing (writing produced by a spiritual, occult, or subconscious agency).
-What you will find in PDL... a wide variety of, potentially, very destructive people, ideas, and practices, and the deliberate and blatant twisting of Biblical text taken to a whole new level.
-On the other hand, any mention of repentance, discernment, and holiness are glaringly absent from a book that claims to be the "Windows system of the 21st-century church."
+believe in books like Rick Warren’s Purpose Driven Life that presents a shallow incomplete gospel that cannot save.
+It is based on a plethora of questionable Bible versions that actually alter the meaning of the original Hebrew and Greek text.
+You will be introduced to a wide variety of, potentially, very destructive people, ideas, and practices including at least one well known New Age leader and at least one Catholic Mystic - Henri Nouwen whose ideas derived, at least in part, from other religions and the mysticism of the east.d, Any mention of repentance, discernment, and holiness are glaringly absent from a book that claims to be the "Windows system of the 21st-century church."

 We DO NOT believe that the church is going to establish dominion over the earth as taught in Latter Rain/Manifest Sons of God and related theologies. (including Kingdom Now/Dominion Theology, Progressive Revelation, Revival/Harvest, Joel’s Army, Replacement Theology, Post-Millennial Eschatology, Territorial Warfare, Ecumenism, Restoration of Apostles and Prophets, Jubilee/Feast of Tabernacles, the Post-denominational Church and on and on ad nauseam).
 (See Section Dominion Theology)